superDross/cx-interview-questions/shopping_basket/improvements.md

 ## Implemented

+- Use type hinting

 - `CheapestOneFree` discount would likely only work with the test case given
   - e.g. if the `Shampoo (Large)` was 4 instead of 3, then that 1 extra remaining large would not be included in the offer calculated in `_grouped_discount()`.
   - solution (WON'T WORK): in `_individual_item_discount()` return the quantity used to add to the discount.
 Back in `calculate_discount()` deduct the returned quantity from the specific item (`item.quantity`) in `items` list before parsing `items` to `_grouped_discount()`

+- Item & Discount should be dataclasses as they simply store state and not much logic.
+  * Would also take care of a lot boiler plate